rev-net/memo/pitch.md

 ### Mission

-Tokenize funding and revenues to align growth incentives and offset the risks of growing openly-accounted-for organizations.
+Promote the revnet standard to encourage the growth of open internet economies.

 ### Bottom line

 RRG accumulates $REV and adds value to it in three ways: by making web tools that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate, and accelerating new projects as revnets.

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used by the $REV revnet to either issue or buyback $REV, depending on which is a better deal.
 RRG receives a portion of these $REV issuance and buybacks as the fees come in.
 (See [$REV](#rev) below).